-Add carrots, celery, and onion to the pot and cook over medium-high heat until the onion is softened and beginning to brown, about 4-5 minutes. (if there's still a lot of excess fat after this point, you can dab some up with a paper towel if you prefer.)
+Add the carrots, celery, and onion to the pot with the bacon fat and cook over medium-high heat for 4 to 5 minutes, until the onion is softened and beginning to brown.
+(If there’s a lot of excess fat at that point, you can soak some up with a paper towel and discard.)

-Add the garlic, salt, thyme, oregano, parsley, paprika, pepper, and red pepper flakes, and cook for 1 minute.
+Add the garlic, salt, thyme, oregano, parsley, paprika, pepper, and chili flakes and cook for 1 minute.

-Add broth and scrape the bottom of the pan to release any stuck-on bits.
+Add the broth and use a wooden spoon to scrape the bottom of the pan to release any stuck-on bits.

-Place the beans in a fine mesh sieve and rinse well.
-Place ¾ cup of beans in the blender with cream and blend until smooth.
+Place the beans in a fine mesh sieve, drain, and rinse well.
+Place ¾ cup of the beans in a blender with the half-and-half and blend until smooth.

-Add the beans, bacon, and bean puree to the pot.
-Bring to a simmer, cover, and reduce heat to medium-low.
-Simmer until vegetables are tender, about 10–15 minutes.
+Add the beans, bacon, and bean purée to the pot.
+Bring to a simmer, cover, and reduce the heat to medium-low.
+Simmer for 10 to 15 minutes, until the vegetables are tender.

-Stir in parmesan and optional parsley or spinach as desired.
+Stir in the Parmesan and parsley or spinach as desired.
 Taste and serve.

 Video